AI governance and policy

 As advancing AI capabilities gained widespread attention in late 2022 and 2023, interest in governing and regulating these systems has grown.
 Discussion of the potential catastrophic risks of misaligned or uncontrollable AI has become more prominent, potentially opening up opportunities for policy that could mitigate the threats.

-We may not have found the best ideas yet in this space, and there’s still a lot of work to figure out how promising policies and strategies would work in practice.
-We hope to see more people enter this field to develop expertise and skills that will contribute to risk-reducing AI governance and coordination.
+But there’s no roadmap here.
+There’s plenty of room for debate about what’s needed, and we may not have found the best ideas yet in this space.
+In any case, there’s still a lot of work to figure out how promising policies and strategies would work in practice.
+We hope to see more people enter this field to develop expertise and skills that will contribute to risk-reducing AI governance and policy.

 Summary